 A native of McKinney, Texas, Ross has two children, Jaxon (10) and Lillie (9), with her husband, Franklin, who is currently Vice President of College Personnel for the Washington Wizards.
 Ross also has a stepson, Jalen, who played collegiate basketball for Eastern Michigan and Hartford University and is currently playing professionally overseas.

-Brett Jones currently serves as a Business Analyst for the Leona Marketing Group.
+Brett Jones currently serves as Chief of Staff for LEONA.

 Brett has spent some time in both the collegiate and professional sports realms and offers a diverse perspective from experiences in both settings.
 Brett spent time at James Madison University where he worked in the Annual Fund for the Duke Club, sold sponsorships for JMU Sports Properties, and was the secondary football contact for the football team.
 Brett also spent time working for the Danville Braves and the Richmond Flying Squirrels, both working in their corporate sales departments.